Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Preliminaries

 \subsection{Minimal model program}

-We follow the notation and definitions used in \cite{KM}.
-Moreover, we will make use of the Minimal Model Program (MMP, in short) only for varieties with non pseudo-effective canonical class.
-In this case, the existence and termination of the MMP has been established by Birkar-Cascini-Hacon-M$^\text{c}$Kernan.
+We follow the notation and definitions used in~\cite{KM}.
+Moreover, we will make use of the Minimal Model Program (MMP, in short) mostly for varieties with non pseudo-effective canonical class.
+In this case, the existence and termination of the MMP has been established by Birkar--Cascini--Hacon--M$^\text{c}$Kernan.